abbas-taher/decision-tree-algorithm-example/README.md

 To compute Entropy H(X) for a given variable X with possible values x<sub>i</sub> we take the negative sum of the product of probability P<sub>X</sub>(x<sub>i</sub>) with the log base 2 of that same probability value.

-Because Entropy uses probability in its formula, it is in a way a measure of disorder in the data, the greater the Entropy the higher is the randomness in the data.
+Because Entropy uses probability in its formula, it is in a way a measure disorder in the data, the greater the Entropy the higher is the randomness in the data.
 This means, that when a data source produces a low-probability event, that event carries more "information" than when that data source produces a high-probability one.
 For example, if we take the all seven records and measure baseEntropy for all labels we get:

       # labels = [yes,yes,no,no,no,maybe,maybe]
       $ python